What could Brexit mean for the UK's creative talent?

 Foreign studios spent £1.7bn in the UK in 2017 - almost double the amount spent four years previously.

-Most of that money came from America, so that won't be directly affected by Brexit.
-The main impact so far has been to lower the value of the pound, actually making it more attractive for US studios to film in the UK.
+Most of that money came from America, encouraged by the fall in the value of the pound after the UK voted to leave the EU, which makes it more attractive for US studios to film in the UK.
+If, as Brexiteers hope, a wide-ranging free trade deal is struck with the US, the trend could well continue.

 Some film-makers are worried about being able to recruit crew members from Europe to work in the UK, though, and have voiced concerns about European co-productions, funding and distribution schemes.